Devil200207/assignment-lucid/README.md

 - **View Tasks:** Tasks are displayed in a grid format, sorted by priority.
 Users can see tasks assigned to them and tasks they have created.
 - **Update Task:** Change the priority and status of tasks using the dropdown menus.
 - **Delete Task:** Click the "Delete" button to remove a task.
-- **Search and Filters:** Use the search bar and filters to find tasks by name, description, tags, status, priority, due date, or collaborators.
+- **Search and Filters:** Use the search bar and filters to find tasks by name, description, status, priority, due date, or collaborators.